Black-Ninja77/Extension-Summaryception-PresenceFork/README.md

 ## Installation

 1. Download or clone this repository.
+1a.
+Download or clone the **[SillyTavern-Presence](https://github.com/leandrojofre/SillyTavern-Presence)** extension or else the integration will not work.
 2. Place the extension folder into your SillyTavern extensions directory.
 3. Restart SillyTavern.
 4. Open the extension settings panel and enable Summaryception.